 - 1. The Region

-- 2. Regional Officers
+- 2. Regional Assembly

+- 3. Administrative responsibilities

-- 3. Conference Delegates
+- 4. Conference delegates/alternates

-- 4. Regional money
+- 5. Regional money

-- 5. Regional Forums
+- 6. Regional Forums

-- 6. Maps of Great Britain and Continental Europe
+- 7. Maps of regions of Great Britain and Continental Europe

-1 The Region
+1. The Region

 In October 1965 an exploratory meeting was held to discuss if there was a need for a General Service Conference in the United Kingdom.
 A formal conclusion included this statement: "The Conference would hope to further the aims and ideals, namely Recovery, Unity and Service, and ensure the healthy growth of an expanding Fellowship by fostering closer ties and greater co-operation throughout these Isles".